Ravnur-Inc/ams-api-replacement-demo-app/docs/data-migration.md

 You will see a form where you should enter AMS API Access JSON credentials in JSON format.
 Then press "Start Migration" button.
       ![Console credentials](img/data-migration-start2.png)

-2. You will see migration status form with source AMS account inforamtion and a list of migration steps.
+2. You will see the migration status form with source AMS account inforamtion and a list of migration steps.
 Depending on media count, the migration process can take from a couple of hours to several days.
       ![Console credentials](img/data-migration-inprogress.png)

 3. Upon successful completion, the Migration Info table will display a "Completed" status, and the Steps table will show counts of migrated items.